Rudraashish7/Coronavirus_Tweets_Sentiment_Analysis_Classification_ML_Project/README.md

 4. Support Vector Machine (SVM) Classifier: A powerful algorithm for binary classification.
 Both Count Vectorization and TF-IDF Vectorization were applied to the text data.

-5. Multinomial Naive Bayes & Bernoulli Naive Bayes: Probabilistic classifiers, with Multinomial Naive Bayes suitable for text classification and Bernoulli Naive Bayes for binary features.
-Both Count Vectorization and TF-IDF Vectorization techniques were utilized.

-6. Random Forest: An ensemble method combining multiple decision trees.
+5. Random Forest: An ensemble method combining multiple decision trees.
 Count Vectorization and TF-IDF Vectorization were used to represent the text data.

-7. Stochastic Gradient Descent: This optimization algorithm was applied for training various models using Count Vectorization and TF-IDF Vectorization techniques.
+6. Stochastic Gradient Descent: This optimization algorithm was applied for training various models using Count Vectorization and TF-IDF Vectorization techniques.

 ### Conclusion